MarkKhramko/nodester/docs/Filter.md

 Statics override [client's](CoreConcepts.md#client) query values with your configured values.

-> They should be used as way to limit access or amount of requests.
+> They should be used as a way to limit access to data or to manage the number of requests.

 ```js
 const filter = new Filter(City, {